Marlins vs. Tigers Player Props Betting Odds

 Báez Stats

-- Javier Baez has 86 hits with 12 doubles, four triples, seven home runs, 16 walks and 47 RBI.
-He's also stolen nine bases.
+- Javier Baez has 12 doubles, four triples, seven home runs, 17 walks and 47 RBI (86 total hits).
+He's also swiped nine bases.

 Báez Recent Games